umanovskis/baremetal-arm/doc/09_context_switch.md

     msr cpsr_c, MODE_SVC
 ```

 With this, we'll have the user mode stack available when we need it, and we switch back to supervisor mode after setting it up so that we enter C code in supervisor mode, just like before.
 Now it's time to make sure the tasks run in user mode.
 Since they are started by the scheduler, we can modify how the scheduler calls them.
-Instead of just calling the task's entry point directly, we introduce an `activate_task` function there so that `sched_run` does
+Instead of just calling the task's entry point directly, we introduce an `run_task` function there so that `sched_run` does

 ```
-activate_task(current_task->entry);
+run_task(current_task->entry);
 ```

 and the first idea to write that function could be

 ```
-static void activate_task(task_entry_ptr entry) {
+static void run_task(task_entry_ptr entry) {
     asm("mov r4, 0x10"); //User mode is 0x10
     asm("msr cpsr_c, r4");
     entry();
 }
 ```

 This turns out not to be viable either.
 Recall that each mode has its own `LR` register, which indicates where to return to after the function completes.
-With the above code, we enter `activate_task` from `sched_run` in supervisor mode.
-So `LR_svc` points into `sched_run`, then we switch into user mode and run the task's entry point in `entry()`, correctly return to `activate_task` because `LR_usr` will point back there while `entry()` runs, but then we're still in user mode and cannot return to `sched_run` - we're no longer aware of it since user mode doesn't see `LR_svc`, it sees `LR_usr`.
+With the above code, we enter `run_task` from `sched_run` in supervisor mode.
+So `LR_svc` points into `sched_run`, then we switch into user mode and run the task's entry point in `entry()`, correctly return to `run_task` because `LR_usr` will point back there while `entry()` runs, but then we're still in user mode and cannot return to `sched_run` - we're no longer aware of it since user mode doesn't see `LR_svc`, it sees `LR_usr`.
 And just like in `startup.s`, we cannot directly enter supervisor mode either because user mode isn't allowed to write to `CPSR`.

 For now, we can cheat a bit and use system mode again just to see that switching modes like this works.
-Then `activate_task` would be implemented as below.
+Then `run_task` would be implemented as below.
 The `"=r"(val)` syntax is part of GCC extended assembly, we're letting GCC pick the specific register where to store `val` instead of specifying one ourselves - although we could have used any register except `R0`, which should contain the `entry` argument, that is, the entry point function.

 ```
-static void activate_task(task_entry_ptr entry) {
+static void run_task(task_entry_ptr entry) {
     uint32_t val;
     asm("mov %0, 0x1F" : "=r"(val)); // 0x1F is system mode
     asm("msr cpsr_c, %0" : : "r"(val));